SitizenFX/fivez/README.md

 # 🚀 SitizenFX / FiveZ – Version 2.0 (September 2025)

-**Vidlluc Engine** is the next-generation version of FiveZ, a proprietary multiplayer and game framework developed and maintained by **Sfx.re Limited**.
+**FiveZ Engine** is the next-generation version of FiveZ, a proprietary multiplayer and game framework developed and maintained by **Sfx.re Limited**.
 It is a custom fork of the **CitizenFX framework**, expanded with new systems, branding, and modules to deliver high-performance multiplayer on dedicated servers.

-**Cpixel** is a GTA RP server running on top of Vidlluc Engine, providing a fully custom roleplay experience.
+**Cpixel** is a GTA RP server running on top of FiveZ Engine, providing a fully custom roleplay experience.

 ---